inkstitch/inkstitch/collections/_docs/de/004-004-font-tools.md

 Ein Blick in das [Schriften für Ink/Stitch erstellen Tutorial](/de/tutorials/font-creation) lohnt sich auf jeden Fall, wenn du neue Schriften erstellen willst.
 {: .notice--info }

+## Font Sampling

+This extension creates a list of all letters in a font.
+It helps font creators to test the outcome of a new font.

+Options are :

+* Font : the one you want to use
+* Stitch direction :  default is left to right
+* Scale : in percent
+* Max line width : line breaks will  be chosen accordingly

 ## Vernähstiche erzwingen

 Bei kleinen Schriften kann es schnell passieren, dass sich der Faden löst, wenn Sprungstiche nach der Fertigstellung geschnitten werden.